Kitchen Flooring Cost

 What's Involved in Laying a Kitchen Floor?

-To lay laminate flooring you need your existing flooring to be dry, clean, and level.
-This may mean you need to remove the flooring that’s already in place and screed the floor underneath to create a new subfloor.
+- Subfloor Assessed — The flooring specialist will check that your existing floor is dry, clean, and level.
+If it isn't, they may need to remove the flooring that's already in place and screed the floor underneath to create a new subfloor.

 Building Regulations and Planning Permission

-You don’t need planning permission or a building regulation inspection to install new flooring in your kitchen.
-If you are building an extension you will need to adhere to building regulations for the build, but not for the flooring you put down.
+If you are building a kitchen extension you will need to adhere to building regulations for the build, but not for the flooring you put down.

 Types of Kitchen Flooring